hamidgh83/shortestpath/README.md

 ### Installation

-After cloning the repository, you can choose one of these methods to run the application:
+After cloning the repository, you can run the project as follows:

 - ##### Using docker-compose